-A 10% increase and decrease in the GBP and USD against the Australian dollar would lead to a \$118,761 increase / decrease in results (2020: \$271,637 increase / decrease in results).
+A 10% increase and decrease in the GBP and USD against the Australian dollar would lead to a \$59,323 increase / decrease in profit (2021: \$118,761 increase / decrease in profit).

 (c) Interest rate risk

 Interest rate risk arises from the possibility that changes in interest rates will affect future cash flows or the fair value of financial instruments.